Northside (band): Post-split

 Dermo formed V Thirteen in March 2011 with Matt Rynn, Doug McCloud and Miz DeShannon.
 V Thirteen is named after a song by Big Audio Dynamite.

+Reunion

 In late 2013, Northside announced that they were reforming with all four original members.
 They toured England in April and May 2014.

 In 2017, Dermo went solo with his debut single "Vultures" on Eromeda Records.